curv3d/curv/docs/Value_Encoding.md

 * Ditto for matrices.
 It's nice that boxed lists are an efficient native representation for vectors and matrixes, without copying.

+LATER: I may want to use SSE/AVX/simd vector instructions on lists to implement vector operations.
+Alignment might become an issue, as there can be 16 byte or 32 byte alignment requirements on operands.
+Lists are planned to have an 8 byte header.

 I want an efficient range representation (OpenSCAD2).
 ```
   { size_t, Value*, Shared_Ptr<List> parent }